EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

   - metric: <name of the metric here>
     aggregation: <name of the aggregation fn here>
     higher_is_better: <true or false>
-  - metric: ...
+  - metric: !function script.function
     aggregation: ...
     higher_is_better: ...
 ```
-`aggregation` and `higher_is_better` can optionally be left out to default to the manually-set defaults, if using a natively supported metric.
+`aggregation` and `higher_is_better` can optionally be left out to default to the manually-set defaults if using a natively supported metric, otherwise it must be defined explicitly (for example, when using a custom metric implemented as a function).

 For a full list of natively supported metrics and aggregation functions see `docs/advanced_task_guide.md`.
 All metrics supported in [HuggingFace Evaluate](https://github.com/huggingface/evaluate/tree/main/metrics) can also be used, and will be loaded if a given metric name is not one natively supported in `lm-eval`.